richardbroome2002/iomlifetR/README.md

 ## Additional things to consider

-- Life table and impact function to include an exponential decline in risk.
+- Life table and impact function to include an exponential increase in risk.
 At the moment, the function doesn't cope particularly well with Australian data with an 85+ open ended age group.
-The mortality rate in this group is so low that you end up with a large (and unrealistic) number of people still alive at age 105.
+The mortality rate in this group is so low that you end up with a large (and unrealistic) number of people still alive at age 105. **-- DONE 9/1/17**

 - Add a facility to alter birth rates